Side Hustles for Teachers

 I became a distributor for It Works Global.
 What I love about direct sales is how versatile it is.
 I can host parties, carry an inventory, or work from my phone.
 It has been a very fun experiment.

-Walk a Dog, or Board a Dog!
+3. Walk or Board a Dog

 Some teachers may need a more flexible, relaxing side hustle.
 One fun job would be through Rover.
 We don't work with Rover, but we board our dog using Rover when we have to go out of town.
 With Rover, you set your schedule and your rate.
 If you love dogs and cats, it sounds like an interesting prospect.